 Now that you’re armed with that vital market information, let’s take a look at the steps you’ll need to follow to get licensed in North Carolina.

 You’ll start by signing up for a prelicensing course.
-You can choose between taking your prelicense course in-person or online.
-Read our section on choosing a North Carolina real estate school for the types of class formats offered by most providers, but generally, you can take courses online or in-person.
+You can choose between taking your classes in-person or online.
+Read our section on choosing a North Carolina real estate school for the types of class formats offered by most providers.

-The coursework will take 75 hours, and the North Carolina Real Estate Commission has a list of approved broker prelicense providers on its website.
-However, we’ve narrowed your search in our buyer’s guide, linked below.
+The coursework will take 75 hours, and it must be provided by an institution on the North Carolina Real Estate Commission’s list of approved broker prelicensing course providers.
+However, we’ve narrowed your search in our buyer’s guide for North Carolina.

-You’ll want to explore the various prelicense package options to help you compare prices, features, and formats.
+You’ll want to explore the various prelicensing package options to help you compare prices, features, and formats.
 In North Carolina, your prelicensing course ends with a proctored final course exam.
-The CE Shop conveniently includes free virtual online exam proctoring with their North Carolina prelicensing packages.

 Related Article

-5 Best Real Estate Schools in North Carolina for 2023
+6 Best Online Real Estate Schools in North Carolina

-Once you’ve completed your prelicensing course, you can complete your application for a North Carolina real estate license before scheduling the license exam.
-You can complete the real estate license application and pay the $100 fee online on the NCREC’s website.
+Once you’ve completed your prelicensing course, it’s time to file your application for a North Carolina real estate license.
+You can complete this process and pay the $100 fee online on the NCREC website.

-You’ll need to create a login account.
-All your information pertaining to your application will be saved to this account, which you can access whenever you need to.
+To start, you’ll need to create an account.
 When completing the application, you’ll be asked to provide the following:

 • Legal name and address